ansible/ansible-documentation/docs/docsite/rst/community/steering/steering_committee_membership.rst

 #.
 Active contributions to  Ansible and/or related projects in any form described in the :ref:`collections_contributions`.
 #.
 A consent to follow the :ref:`steering_expectations`.

+Team membership
+^^^^^^^^^^^^^^^

+The Committee can accept a team to be a member.
+In this case, the team chooses its representative and announces the person in a dedicated `Community Topic <https://forum.ansible.com/tags/c/project/7/community-wg>`_.
+After the announcement is made, the new representative is added to the `SteeringCommittee <https://forum.ansible.com/g/SteeringCommittee>`_ group on the forum, and the previous representative is removed from that group.

+The team uses the same Community Topic for announcing subsequent representative changes.
+Representatives should commit to at least two months of membership.

+The team representative must still abide by all expectations listed in :ref:`steering_expectations`, including those surrounding participation.
+Steering Committee members are generally expected to participate in discussions — asynchronously on the forum and/or synchronously in meetings — and votes, even if the issue in question does not entirely pertain to the team they represent.

 Process
 ^^^^^^^^